sangameshbiradar777/geektrust-admin-ui/README.md

 ### Other libraries used

-axios - For network requests
+axios - For network requests.\
 focus-trap-react - To Trap the focus and tabbing to user edit modal to have improved accessibility.